Shopify/hydrogen-v1/docs/components/primitive/metafield.md

 The `Metafield` component renders the value of a Storefront API's [Metafield object](https://shopify.dev/api/storefront/reference/common-objects/metafield).

-The component provides a [default output](https://shopify.dev/api/hydrogen/components/primitive/metafield#default-output) depending on the Metafield type.
+The component provides a [default output](https://shopify.dev/api/hydrogen/components/primitive/metafield#default-output) depending on the metafield type.
 You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.

 ## Example code